Common Feeding Cues

 There are lots of benefits from spending time with your baby skin to skin;

 When you're out and about, slings can help as babies love being close to you and you can still have your hands free.
-If you would like to use a sling but don’t want to buy one why not use a sling library? *Click here* to find out more.
+If you would like to use a sling but don’t want to buy one why not use a local sling library.

 When bottle feeding your baby there are some things that you need to remember to keep your baby safe.